vlazzarini/opcode_compiler/README.md

 environment, classes can use the full range of supports from the C++ standard libraries and other APIs.
-Objects are automatically deleted at instrument deinit time, but any dynamically allocated resources should be disposed off in a class destructor.
+Objects are automatically deleted at instrument deinit time, but any dynamically allocated resources should be disposed of in a class destructor.
 A simple example is given in the `opcode_class_c++.csd` code, and a version of the C++ opcode example using an opcode object is given in `delay_example.csd`.